Shape Edit Tool¶

 The shape editing tool is for editing vector shapes.
 In Krita versions before 4.0 it would only show up in the docker when you had a vector shape selected.
 In Krita 4.0, this tool is always visible and has the Shape Properties docker as a part of it.

-You can access the Edit Shapes tool by clicking on the icon in the toolbox, but you can also access it by pressing Enter when in the Shape Selection tool and having a shape selected that can be most efficiently edited with the edit shapes tool (right now, that's all shapes but text).
+You can access the Edit Shapes tool by clicking on the icon in the toolbox, but you can also access it by pressing the Enter key when in the Shape Selection tool and having a shape selected that can be most efficiently edited with the edit shapes tool (right now, that's all shapes but text).

 On Canvas Editing of Shapes¶